Frank the Entertainer in a Basement Affair: Episode 2: "A Big Decision"

 As the episode beings, Frank informs the women that they will each be given an opportunity to showcase one of their talents.
 Each contestant will be given two minutes in the basement with Frank.
 The three women whose talents impress Frank the most will be invited on a group date to the Brooklyn bridge.
 Frank uses his microwave as a timer for each date.
 During the challenge, Christy decided to teach Frank hula-hooping even though he was better at it than she was.
 Cathy was late for her timeslot, which upset Frank, and as a result, she was only allowed one minute.
 Frank's mom interrupts Mandy's time, due to her distrust of Mandy.
 In the end, Frank is most impressed by Felicia, Kerry, and Renee.
 After the date, the women have a party outside in the hot tub.
 Cathy becomes inebriated, which upsets Frank, as he doesn't want her to wake up his parents.
 Frank's mom discovers vodka in one of the water bottles, and accuses Mandy of placing it there.
 Later, she further implores Frank to eliminate Mandy.
-Rather than make Mandy suffer through elimination, Frank privately asks her to leave.
+Rather than make Mandy suffer through elimination, Frank privately asks her to leave, as to separate Mandy from his mother.
 At elimination, Cathy and Jessica are in the bottom two, and it is Jessica who is eliminated.